franc-s/chat-application-offline-fullstack/README.md

 - All API endpoints with validation and error handling
 - Complete offline-to-online sync workflows
 - Concurrent user operations and data consistency
-- Edge cases like network failures and database resets

 ## Production Notes